mdanb/epigenetic_effects_on_mutational_landscape/README.md

 postgresql://my_user:password@{hostname}:5432/optuna_db
 ```

 We've almost ready to run the model now.
-We just need to change the configurations of the database to make it less restrictive, so that our database can accept connections from other hosts (the jobs that will be running the model).
-To do this, edit
+We just need to change the configurations of the database to make it less restrictive so that our database can accept connections from other hosts (the jobs that will be running the model).
+To do this, edit the file `analysis/ML/sqldb/postgresql.conf` so that:
+- listen_addresses = '*'
+- max_connections = 10000